ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>ServerMaintenanceRefs are references to a ServerMaintenance objects that Controller has requested for the each of the related server.</p>
+<p>ServerMaintenanceRefs are references to ServerMaintenance objects which are created by the controller for each
+server that needs to be updated with the BMC settings.</p>
 </td>
 </tr>
 </table>